On the Lavrentiev gap for convex, vectorial integral functionals: The autonomous case on locally strongly star-shaped sets

 Since $\Omega$ is strongly star-shaped, it follows that $\nu\mapsto r_\Omega(\nu)\nu$ defines a bijection between $\mathbb{S}^{d-1}$ and $\partial \Omega$.
 Hence the family $(s\partial \Omega)_{s>0}$ is pairwise disjoint, so that only countably many of the sets can have positive measure.
 But $|s\partial \Omega|=s^d|\partial \Omega|$, which implies that $|\partial \Omega|=0$. \end{proof} The following result is \cite[Proposition 2.11]{BMT}. \begin{lemma} Let $\Omega$ be a bounded, open set that is locally strongly star-shaped.
 Then there exist finitely many open sets $G_1,\ldots,G_k\subset\R^d$ that cover $\partial \Omega$ and such that each set $U_i:=G_i\cap \Omega$ is strongly star-shaped with respect to some $z_i\in U_i$.
 Moreover, there exists $\delta>0$ such that for all $\lambda\in (1-\delta,1)$ it holds that

-\end{lemma} With the above lemma at hand, we can adapt the proof of Lemma \ref{l.compactsupport} as follows: instead of covering the boundary with the cylinders $C_x$ we can use an open set $G_x$ such $x\in G_x$ and such that there exists $z_x\in U_x=G_x\cap\Omega$ satisfying \eqref{eq:compactlycontained}, so in particular for a sequence $\rho_k\uparrow 1$ we have
+\end{lemma} With the above lemma at hand, we can adapt the proof of Lemma \ref{l.compactsupport} as follows: instead of covering the boundary with the cylinders $C_x$, we can use an open set $G_x$ such $x\in G_x$ and such that there exists $z_x\in U_x=G_x\cap\Omega$ satisfying \eqref{eq:compactlycontained}, so in particular for a sequence $\rho_k\uparrow 1$ we have

 Note that $(\rho_k)_{k\in\N}$ and $d_{k}$ do not depend on $x$.
 The point $z_i$ is then replaced by the point $z_{x_i}$ in a finite subcover, while the remaining construction remains the same.
 In this case the function $v_k$ still has compact support in $\Omega$.
-Indeed, for $x\in U_{x_i}$ with $\dist(x,\partial D)<d_k$ the equation \eqref{eq:inclusion} yields that $x\notin z_i+\rho_k(\overline{D}-z_i)$ and since $v=0$ outside of $\overline{D}$ we conclude that
+Indeed, for $x\in U_{x_i}$ with $\dist(x,\partial \Omega)< d_k$ the equation \eqref{eq:inclusion} yields that $x\notin z_i+\rho_k(\overline{\Omega}-z_i)$ and since $v=0$ outside of $\overline{\Omega}$ we conclude that

-Hence the convolution has to be performed at a scale $\e_k\sim d_k$, which in general cannot be compared to $\left|\frac{1}{\rho_k}-1\right|$.
+Hence the convolution has to be performed at a scale $\e_k\sim d_k $, which in general cannot be compared to $\left|\frac{1}{\rho_k}-1\right|$.
 However, this was only used for applying the stability estimate \eqref{eq:stability}, which is not needed in the autonomous setting.
-The remaining arguments did not rely on Lipschitz regularity of the boundary.
+The remaining arguments did not rely on Lipschitz regularity of the boundary, provided we define $W_0^{1,p}(\Omega)^m$ as the norm-closure of $C_c^{\infty}(\Omega)^m$.